← Back to Stories

 Key details reported by multiple sources:

-• Carlos Alcaraz withdrew from the 2026 French Open (Roland Garros) due to a wrist injury suffered in the first round of the Barcelona Open on April 17, 2026.
+• Carlos Alcaraz withdrew from the 2026 Madrid Open due to a right wrist injury sustained in his opening round match at the Barcelona Open (April 2026).

-• Jannik Sinner urged Alcaraz not to rush back due to the risks of wrist injuries in tennis.
+• Jannik Sinner expressed hope that Alcaraz would not rush his return due to the risks of wrist injuries in tennis.

 Points of Difference